industrial-edge/wincc-unified-on-IE/docs/trace_settings.md

 This document describes how to collect diagnostic information from the **WinCC Unified Runtime for Industrial Edge** app.

+Logs and traces are recorded from the application activity on the Industrial Edge Device and can be configured from **Configuration > Logs and Traces**.

+The **Logs and Traces** settings include the following components:

+* **App Logging**: Standard application logging.
+It records high-level application information.
+* **Trace Logging**: Detailed trace recording.
+Trace data is stored as `.csv` files and can be used for further analysis.
+* **Trace Forwarding**: Live trace forwarding to Trace Viewer.

 Trace and log data can be collected in two different ways:

-1. Export logs directly from the WinCC Unified Web Runtime Manager.
+1. Export logs and trace files directly from the WinCC Unified Web Runtime Manager.
 2. Forward live traces to Trace Viewer and export them from there.

 > **Important:**
+> The WinCC Unified application must be running on the Industrial Edge Device.
+Docker logs are not generated when there are no active applications.

+> **Important:**
 > Enable the required logging or trace settings before reproducing the behavior or issue that should be analyzed.

-## Procedure 1: Export logs from the WinCC Unified Web Runtime Manager
+## Procedure 1: Export logs and traces from the WinCC Unified Web Runtime Manager

-This procedure can be used to export log files directly from the WinCC Unified Web Runtime Manager.
+This procedure can be used to export log and trace files directly from the WinCC Unified Web Runtime Manager.

 ### Step 1: Open the Logs and Traces settings